MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    ------------
    - Sets ``self.path`` to the resolved output path (string).
    - Writes the model file to disk (overwrites if it exists).
-   - Recompiles the model and restarts the in-memory instance.
+   - If reload is True (default), recompiles the model and restarts the in-memory instance.

    Notes
    -----